E-Printer/Safeguarding-Project/README.md

 * The form should not require any user authentication or login.
 * After successful submission, the user should receive a confirmation message (e.g., "Thank you for your feedback").
 * The form must be responsive and display correctly on various screen sizes (mobile, tablet, desktop) using Bootstrap's grid system.
-* No validation errors should occur if the feedback is the only field filled out.
 * The form must not store or log IP addresses or any other potentially identifying information in the backend.

 ### User Story 3:
 As a user, I would like to be able to find information on safeguarding practices.
 ### Acceptance Criteria:
 * The page or section must clearly display detailed information about safeguarding practices, including policies, procedures, and responsibilities.
-* The information should be organised under relevant headings (e.g., "Child Protection," "Reporting Concerns," "Staff Responsibilities") for easy navigation.
+* The information should be organised under relevant headings for easy navigation.
 * The section must be mobile-responsive, ensuring the content is readable and well-organised on all screen sizes using Bootstrap's grid system.
 * The safeguarding information should be presented in clear, plain language to ensure that users of all backgrounds can easily understand it.
-* Key safeguarding documents (e.g., policies, guidelines) should be available for download in common formats (e.g., PDF) and must be clearly linked.
+* Key safeguarding documents (e.g., policies, guidelines) must be clearly linked.
 * The information must adhere to accessibility guidelines (e.g., contrast, font size, readable formats) to ensure users with disabilities can access the content.
-* The page should be easy to find, linked from the homepage or in a dedicated menu, with clear labels (e.g., "Safeguarding Practices" or "Safety Information").
+* The page should be easy to find, linked from the homepage or in a dedicated menu, with clear labels.

 ## Design Decisions
 ### Wireframes